 Chemical warfare detection was never supposed to be a hobbyist project.
-Yet here we are: Air Quality Guardian by [debdoot], the self-proclaimed world’s first open source chemical threat detection system, packs lab-grade sensing into an ESP32-based build for less than $100.
-Compare that with $10,000+ black-box hardware and you see why this is worth trying at home.
+Yet here we are: Air Quality Guardian by [debdoot], the self-proclaimed world’s first open source chemical threat detection system, claims to pack lab-grade sensing into an ESP32-based build for less than $100.
+Compare that with $10,000+ black-box hardware and you see why this is worth trying at home, even if this project might not have the nut cracked just yet.

 Featured Image by Arjun Lama on Unsplash